timp87/ja2-stracciatella/assets/mods/unfinished-business/ISSUES.md

 - Various minor problems at the starting heli crash scene
   - Mercs should not say the "arrived safely" quote
-  - The "heard laptop crushed" textbox does not get closed properly
+  - The "heard laptop crushed" text box does not get closed properly
 - Some emails are not necessary
   - M.E.R.C. introduction
-- The hand cannon balls should have a chance to re-appear on the ground after shooting (PATCH161)
+- The musket cannonballs should have a chance to re-appear on the ground after shooting (PATCH161)
 - Militia and town loyalty should not be displayed as they are irrelevant in UB

 # Out of scope

 - Importing save games from JA2 base game
 - Save game compatability with the original games
+-

+# Data file manipulations

+- maps/ (extracted from "Campaigns/Unfinished Business/MAPS.SLF")
+- binarydata/BRAYDESC.EDT
+- binarydata/EMAIL.EDT
+- binarydata/IMPTEXT.EDT
+- binarydata/ITEMDESC.EDT
+- binarydata/JA2PROF.DAT
+- binarydata/JA2SET.DAT
+- binarydata/PROF.DAT
+- binarydata/QUESTS.EDT
+- loadscreen/mainmenubackground.sti